samuel-ogbonnaya/DJITello_Object_Detection_Tracking/README.md

 A custom faster R-CNN model has been trained using Tensorflow and a custome dataset to detect footballs for the initlal application.

-Hardware integration into a DJI dron is WIP
+Hardware integration into a DJI drone is Work-In-Progress